Fenex/vblibc/README.md

 The repository contains two tiny C libraries:
 * vblibc_list.h - simple singly linked list
 * vblibc_stack.h - simple stack
+* vblibc_string.h - functions for work with strings

 You can see tests as examples to know how to use libs.